 - D. Use of Land Limited: For the purpose of in lieu substitutions, use of the in lieu open space land shall be limited to the following: - 1.
-Recreation active use: play fields, parks, trails, playgrounds, related parking; - 2.
-Recreation passive use: trails, wild lands, natural landscapes; - 3.
+Recreation active use: play fields, parks, trails, play grounds, related parking: - 2.
+Recreation passive use: trails, wild lands, natural landscapes: - 3.
 Conservation easements held by a recognized conservation organization or other type of ownership as permitted by this code; and/or - 4.
-Visual amenities or development setbacks. - E. Equal Value Required: In lieu substitutions of land intended to fulfill the requirements for open space may be allowed when it is factually established, by a qualified land appraiser that the substituted land is equal in land area and/or at least equal in value to land compared with the original development property.
+Visual amenities or development setbacks. - E. Equal Value Required: In lieu substitutions of land intended to fulfill the equirements for open space may be allowed when it is factually established, by a qualified land appraiser that the substituted land is equal in land area and/or at least equal in value to land compared with the original development property.
 The city must agree to and approve the land areas to be appraised, both from the original site and the proposed substituted site, prior to the appraisal.
 The appraiser will be selected by and contract with the city.
-The fees for the appraisals will be reimbursed to the city at cost by the developer. - F. Variation in Use or Substitution Not Permitted: Any land which has been dedicated, set aside, platted or otherwise approved as open space may not be substituted or used. - G. Types of Open Space Substitutions Available: The following options are available to developers to satisfy approved in lieu substitutions for density bonus and open space requirements: - 1.
-Cash in Lieu: The city may, at its sole discretion, accept cash in lieu of open space or amenity requirements where such funds can be more effectively used to acquire land or amenities at a more appropriate or significant location consistent with the general plan and the parks and recreation master plan.
+The fees for the appraisals will be reimbursed to the city at cost by the developer. - F. Variation in Use or Substitution Not Permitted: Any land which has been dedicated, set aside, platted or otherwise approved as open space may not be substituted or used. - G. Types of Open Space Substitutions Available: The following options are available to developers to satisfy approved in lieu substitutions for density-bonus and open space requirements: - 1.
+Cash in Lieu: The city may, at its sole discretion, accept cash in lieu of open space requirements where such funds can be more effectively used to acquire land at a more appropriate or significant location consistent with the general plan and the parks and recreation master plan.
 Cash in lieu payments shall not be accepted until a qualified appraisal is provided by the city, at the cost of the applicant, identifying the value of the original land for which the in lieu substitution is proposed, based on the use that will be permitted if the open space requirement is removed, and for which cash in lieu shall be offered.
-The city shall have the option to use in lieu funds for uses for park improvements. - 2.
-Land in Lieu: The city may, at its sole discretion, accept land in lieu of open space requirements under the following conditions: - a.
-The proposed land to be substituted is consistent with the General plan and the parks and recreation master plan; - b.
-Other land is acceptable to and approved by the city as open space in a location determined by the city to be a substitute site; - c.
-Acceptable and approved land is dedicated to the city with unencumbered title; and - d.
-Such in lieu substitution for open space is retained in use and ownership consistent with other acceptable forms of open space ownership in this chapter.
+The city shall be shall have the option to use in lieu funds for uses for park improvements. - 2.
+Land in Lieu: The city may, at its sole discretion, accept land in lieu of open space equirements under the following conditions: - a.
+The proposed land to be substituted is consistent with the eneral plan and the parks and recreation master plan: